If you looking for a central place to stay in Croatia to explore the country’s major landmarks, the city of Split is a great choice!

 Many agencies offer rafting on the river, with a transfer from and to Split.
-Prices go from 30 euros (without a transfer) to 45 euros (with transfer), and up to 60 euros with lunch.
+Prices go from €50 ($55, £43) without a transfer to €70 (77 $, £60) with transfer included.

-Zip-line over Cetina Canyon
+15. Zip-line over Cetina Canyon

 Note for all: For those who haven’t done it yet – zip-lining is awesome!
 For those who have done it already – you know what I’m talking about!